Embedded-Development-EIS/CCC-Platform/meta-ccc/README.md

 have to run these scripts as root, as they require low-level access to the SD card.

-To boot a Miami-Florida board, insert the SD card into the slot, set the jumpers on the miami to boot from SD (01010110) and switch on the power supply.
+To boot a Miami-CCC board, insert the SD card into the slot, set the jumpers on the miami to boot from SD (01010110) and switch on the power supply.